-St Peter's utilises the NHS Speech and Language Programme.
+St Peter's utilises the NHS Speech and Language Service.
 This provides assessment for children.
 It also provides a training structure for specific teaching assistants on how to best direct help to a specific child's needs.
+This is complemented by support from the HSP SALT, if the NHS doesn't have capacity to support those pupils who need S&L support.